-Evaluation of projects and programs will be conducted throughout the five-year plan and combined with data from specific five-year plan evaluation activities both to write the evaluation and to provide data for review as part of the needs assessment process of developing the next five-year plan.
+Evaluation of projects and programs will be conducted throughout the period covered by the five-year plan and will be combined with data from specific five-year plan evaluation activities both to write the evaluation and to provide data for review as part of the needs assessment process of developing the next five-year plan.

 Connecticut State Library | 231 Capitol Avenue, Hartford, CT 06106 | 860-757-6500 * Toll-free 866-886-4478

 The State of Connecticut is an Affirmative Action/Equal Opportunity Employer and strongly encourages the applications of women, minorities, and persons with disabilities.